-While 2DII can provide for scenario input and asset-level data, the methodology is a stand-alone methodology.
-Any climate change scenario or asset-based company data (ABCD) set could be used to implement the methodology, provided the ABCD and scenarios use the indicators on which the methodology is built.
+While 2DII provides a specific set of scenario input and asset-bassed company level data, the methodology used to calculate the metrics is stand-alone.
+Any climate change scenario or asset-based company data (ABCD) set could be used to implement the methodology, provided that the ABCD and scenarios use the indicators on which the methodology is built.

 The methodology document presented here is broken down into 3 sections:

 - Section 1 explains the methodology and the underlying rationale in more detail.
 It describes the output metrics and discusses the required inputs.
 Additionally, it details the scope of the methodology.
-Finally, it discusses different options for allocating the macro carbon budgets (scenarios) to micro-economic actors (portfolios/clients) and for allocating the physical asset-level data to financial instruments such as loans.
+Finally, it discusses different options for allocating the macro carbon budgets from sectoral pathways (scenarios) to micro-economic actors (portfolios/clients) and for allocating the physical asset-based company data to financial instruments such as loans.

-- Section 2 provides the mathematical formalization behind the metrics.
+- Section 2 provides the mathematical formulas used to calculate the metrics.

-- Section 3 concludes with a breakdown of the sectors, including sector overviews, the metrics used, and data inputted.
+- Section 3 concludes with a breakdown of the sectors covered, including sector overviews, the metrics used, and data inputted.

 This is a publicly available, “living” methodology, meaning that we are constantly exploring ways to improve it and expand its scope.

-Users wishing to contribute to this process are encouraged to contact 2DII via firstname.lastname@example.org.
+Users wishing to contribute to this process are encouraged to contact RMI via email@example.com.